The immune system is designed to defend the body against foreign or dangerous invaders. Such invaders include

 These organs trap microorganisms and other foreign substances and provide a place for mature cells of the immune system to collect, interact with each other and with the foreign substances, and generate a specific immune response.

-The lymph nodes are strategically placed in the body and are connected by an extensive network of lymphatic vessels, which act as the immune system’s circulatory system.
+The lymph nodes are strategically placed in the body and are connected by an extensive network of lymphatic vessels—the lymphatic system.
 The lymphatic system transports microorganisms, other foreign substances, cancer cells, and dead or damaged cells from the tissues to the lymph nodes, where these substances and cells are filtered out and destroyed.
 Then the filtered lymph is returned to the bloodstream.

 A successful immune response to invaders requires